Technigo/project-music-releases/README.md

 # Music Releases

-Build a music release page which shows new album and single releases.
+Build a music release page in pairs which shows new album and single releases.

 ## Tech